domino14/macondo/docs/index.md

 - Simple static move evaluation engine, using exhaustive leave values.
 Values are slightly better than Quackle's.
 - Multi-core Monte Carlo simulation.
 Should be a bit faster than Quackle.
-- An exhaustive endgame solver using minimax + alpha-beta pruning + iterative deepening.
+- An exhaustive endgame solver using minimax + alpha-beta pruning + iterative deepening + multithreading.
 It should be able to solve every complex endgame.
-However, depending on the complexity, it can be extremely slow (think many hours if not days).
+However, depending on the complexity, it can be slow (think several hours).
 We will work on speeding this up.

   - For the large majority of endgames, it should be able to find a solution in a few seconds.

+- A fully exhaustive 1-in-the-bag pre-endgame solver
 - A very simple opening-move placement heuristic value
 - GCG load and navigation
 - Very fast import from cross-tables